 Nursing is critical to the health and well-being of our communities.
-Saint Mary’s proposed B.S. in Nursing — founded on the Lasallian Catholic principles of equity, respect for all individuals, and empathy — will ensure you have the technical and leadership skills you need to make a lasting impact.
+Saint Mary’s BSN — founded on the Lasallian Catholic principles of equity, respect for all individuals, and empathy — will ensure you have the technical and leadership skills you need to make a lasting impact.

 Health Sciences - Nursing Strength

 “Nurses are always in need, and Saint Mary’s is a fantastic place to select for a healthcare career.
 I found that Saint Mary’s has a great dedication to their students, determined to get them to their end goal, making sure they are successful and supported.”